learnyou/lysa/pages/index.md

     reason, I would recommend discussing any non-trivial fixes with us in the IRC channel (or in the comments on the issue).

-    "Non-trivial" is a bit of a subjective term, but I think you're smart enough to figure out what it means in your case.
-If you're not smart enough to figure that out, you probably shouldn't be writing a math textbook =P.

 * Pick a section in the [outline](/outline.html), and try to write it up.
 Again, don't do too much work without making sure that I won't reject it.
 You don't have to write each section consecutively.
 For instance, if Chapter 1 is